There are two available options when managing groups with SAML. These are described in the following and can also be combined.

 Claim rule name is simply used for identification of the rule.
 Give it a name that allows you to easily identify it later.

 Choice of group: Next, choose the group that should be synced to FotoWeb.
 Use the Browse button to select a group in the identify provider (AD)

-Outgoing claim type: This should always be named groups - this will allow FotoWeb to identify the transferred claim as a group attribute.
+Outgoing claim type: This should be set to the SAML Property Name corresponding to the FotoWeb Member of (Groups) property - it's typically called groups unless you've changed the default value.
+See the first screenshots in the article for details.
+This will allow FotoWeb to identify the transferred claim as a group attribute.

 Outgoing claim value: Here, enter a unique name that will be used to identify the group when linking it to a group in FotoWeb.
 It does not have to have the same name as the group; the value should be identical to the SAML group name specified in the FotoWeb group. (adfs_editors was used in the example FotoWeb group above - the screenshot below reflects this.)

 It is also possible to specify multiple groups in the groups attribute separated by commas.
 For example, a value of group1,group2 will cause the user to be added to the linked groups where the SAML group name is group1 or group2.
 How to set the attribute like this depends on the identity provider.
 To our knowledge, it is not easily possible in ADFS.

 Upon login, the user will be removed from any linked groups that have a SAML group name that is not listed in the groups attribute.
 This allows an administrator to revoke a user's access to resources in FotoWeb by, e.g., removing the user from a group in Active Directory.
 In no event is the user removed from any groups that do not have a SAML group name (i.e., that are not linked groups).

 A user is permitted to log in to FotoWeb via SAML SSO if and only if the user is added to at least one linked group, OR if at least one default group is configured.